danhnn/rn-run-android/README.md

 # rn-run-android

 No more pain when running react-native app in android emulator.
-Very similar to `react-native run-ios`: just one command for everything with more advance options
+Very similar to `react-native run-ios`: just `rn-run-android` for everything with more advance options.

 ## Demo